Linda M. Bingle

 Linda M. Bingle is an editor and game designer who has worked primarily on role-playing games.

 Career

-Linda Bingle and her husband Don Bingle were both top-rated RPGA players, and Linda was ranked as second in the world in 1991.
-They were both shareholders in Pacesetter Ltd in the 1980s, and when they founded the company 54°40' Orphyte in 1991, they purchased many of the product rights to Pacesetter's games and all of its backstock.
+Linda Bingle and her husband Don Bingle were top-rated players with the RPGA, and Linda was ranked second worldwide in 1991.
+They were both shareholders in Pacesetter Ltd in the 1980s, and when they founded the company 54°40' Orphyte in 1991, they purchased many of the product rights to games from Pacesetter and all of its backstock.

 Her editing contributions to D&D include the Monstrous Compendium Fiend Folio Appendix (1992) and Ruins of Undermountain II: The Deep Levels (1994).